-The members of the council shall be elected by the qualified voters of the city at a general municipal election to be held in the said city at the same time as the primary election for state offices for the state of California.
-They shall hold office for the period of four (4) years from and after the Monday next succeeding the day of their election and until their successors are elected, and qualified; provided the respective terms of any council member presently serving or elected at the time of the adoption of this amendment shall be extended one additional year to the even-numbered year following the expiration of their respective terms.
-(3-4-2003)
+The members of the council shall be elected by the qualified voters of the city at a general municipal election to be held in the said city at the same time as the primary general election for state Federal offices for the Sstate of California.
+They shall hold office for the period of four (4) years from and after the Monday next succeeding the day of their election date upon which they are installed in office in accordance with this section and/or until their successors are elected, and qualified; installed in office. provided the respective terms of any council member presently serving or elected at the time of the adoption of this amendment shall be extended one additional year to the even-numbered year following the expiration of their respective terms.

 The members of the council shall each receive the sum of twenty dollars (\$20.00) for each council meeting actually attended; the mayor shall receive the sum of twenty-five dollars (\$25.00) for each meeting of the council actually attended, provided, however, that the members of the council shall not receive compensation for more than seven meetings in any one calendar month.
 In addition, the council shall be reimbursed for necessary expenses incurred for authorized city business.
-(4-6-1971)